michaelwsherman/data-analytics-prog/PickCoins/README.md

 The reason there are two separate caches is that this made the program run faster.

-I think there is a better way to do the caching than a HashMap, but I haven't entirely put my finger on it.
+There is a better way to do the caching than a HashMap, certainly.

 If I had some time, I'd clean this code up a bit.
 I like my solution, especially because it tells you exactly how both players do, but this code could use a polish